Making Natural and Halal Skin Care Products: Introducing RasmiWritten by Chelby Daigle

 Based on your own experience, what advice would you give to other young entrepreneurs?

 I would tell other young entrepreneurs to make sure to have a healthy support system first.
-Going into the business world is difficult, so it’s good to have other people to lean on.
+Going into the business world is difficult, so it’s good to have other people to lean on like family or friends.
 Also, don’t doubt yourself and give yourself room to make mistakes and learn from them.

 You partnered with the Islamic charity IDRF for your Sold-Out launch event in October in March in order to raise funds for Rohingya refugees.
 Why did you decide to make your launch a fundraiser for this cause?